SCP002/terminator/README.md

 Not tested on other systems.

-As of go v1.23, golang.org/x/sys v0.28.0 on mac OS Ventura, sending message to standard input of terminal application returns "not implemented yet" error.
+As of go gopsutil v4.24.12 on mac OS Ventura, sending message to standard input of terminal application returns "not implemented yet" error on attempt to get terminal from PID.

 ## Usage